 This image of the reflections in the Venice Grand Canal is probably one of my best all-time favorite photos.
-Taken in the mid-day sun, it also goes to show that good pictures can be taken at anytime.
-I was simply enjoying walking through the city not thinking too much about photos since the light was very harsh.
+Taken in the mid-day sun, it also is proof that good pictures can be taken at anytime.
+On a visit during Carnevale, I was simply enjoying walking through the city not thinking too much about photos since the light was very harsh.
 But when we reached this gondola docking point, the yellow building reflection had this curvy dynamic in the water and so well-framed by the boats.

 Walking back from a night photography event, I noticed how the Zakim bridge showed just under the Green line T overpass.
 Adding to the image are the reflection in Charles River and North Point Park in the mid-ground.
 Grounded by the iron railing, this is one of my favorite Boston images.